TongtaiM/Tongtai_Portfolio/README.md

 ## Project 2: Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis
 [Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis](https://github.com/TongtaiM/Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis)

-For this project, I am using an automobile company dataset that consists of four separate CSV files
+For this project, I am using an automobile company dataset that consists of four separate CSV files.
-- This project focuses on segmenting customers into distinct groups to better understand and target customer needs
+- This project focuses on segmenting customers into distinct groups to better understand and target customer needs.
-- I conducted RFM analysis and segmentation using K-Means clustering, hierarchical clustering, and rule-based methods to compare result
+- I conducted RFM analysis and segmentation using K-Means clustering, hierarchical clustering, and rule-based methods to compare result.
 - I have create dashboard with power bi to visualize transactions patterns and customer demographics.
 #### This is my dashboard
 ![image](https://github.com/TongtaiM/Tongtai_Portfolio/assets/159317591/e707ff25-0421-4511-b909-98b30ae61759)